The Kidney Clinic

 In some cases, acute kidney injury can occur without any apparent symptoms and is detected only while a person is hospitalised or being treated for a different condition.

-• Those who suffer from pre-existing kidney problems,
+• Those who suffer from pre-existing kidney diseases

 • Those who have severe infection or sepsis (blood poisoning),

-• And those taking certain medications, especially in excess or were unwell when taking regular doses of the medication.
+• Those taking certain medications, especially in excess or were unwell when taking regular doses of medicine.

 Treatment Options